Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 ]
 ````

-The `style-src` is here short, but it can be longer and include for example urls from a Bootstrap cdn.
+The `style-src` is here short, but generally is longer to include for example urls from a Bootstrap CDN.
 The most important is to
 identify the directive's name, here `style-src`.

 To use the nonce on the style in this example, you would invoke the Tag Helper `nonce-add`, e.g.